LDI: Localized Data Imputation for Text-Rich Tables: Introduction

 \section{Introduction}

 Missing values are a common characteristic of many real-world datasets, particularly those derived from open or heterogeneous sources.
-If not properly addressed, they can significantly undermine the reliability of downstream analysis and machine learning applications.
+If left unaddressed, they can significantly undermine the reliability of downstream analysis and machine learning applications.
 For example, many learning algorithms operate under the assumption that all input data is fully observed~\cite{emmanuel2021survey,zhang2008missing, kumar2017data}, and their performance often degrades when faced with incomplete records.
 This not only reduces predictive accuracy but can also introduce systematic bias into analytical outcomes~\cite{kang2013prevention, zhang2007gbkii, qin2007semi, stoyanovich2020responsible}.
-As a result, predicting or imputing missing values is a critical component of the broader data wrangling process, often helping to preserve the underlying structure of the data and ultimately leading to improved performance in downstream tasks~\cite{song2020imputing}.
+As a result, predicting or imputing missing values is a critical component of the broader data wrangling process, often helping to preserve the underlying structure of the data and ensuring the validity of subsequent analysis~\cite{song2020imputing}.

+\textbf{Motivation.} While the problem of data imputation has been studied for decades, a growing fraction of modern datasets are text-rich tables that mix structured fields with lengthy textual descriptions, reviews, or metadata.
+These tables are common in domains such as e-commerce, real estate, scientific data management, and open government data.
+Unlike purely numerical datasets, text-rich tables contain dependencies that are implicit, complex, and often buried within long, noisy text.
+Identifying which textual cues are informative for imputation remains a major open challenge.

-\textbf{Example 1 (Motivating Example):} Consider a restaurant table with missing values in the \texttt{City} column, as shown in Figure~\ref{fig:ex}.
-There are several other attributes---including \texttt{Description}, \texttt{Phone}, and \texttt{Reviews}---that can potentially help infer the correct city for each missing entry, but it is not clear which of these attributes are actually informative or reliable for this purpose.
-The \texttt{Description} column may contain location-related hints---e.g., ``Modern American dishes'' and ``Elegant Italian dining''---but these are typically too vague to pinpoint a specific city.
-In contrast, the \texttt{Reviews} field may sometimes offer more concrete clues, such as ``Best gelato in Vegas'', though such references are often embedded in noisy or irrelevant text.
-The \texttt{Phone} column, especially the area code, can also provide strong signals about geographic location.
-However, inconsistencies in phone number formatting make it difficult to reliably extract and compare these patterns across entries.
+\textbf{Example.} Consider a restaurant table with missing values in the \texttt{City} column (see Figure~\ref{fig:ex}).
+Several other attributes---including \texttt{Description}, \texttt{Phone}, and \texttt{Reviews}---might help infer the correct city, but their relevance varies.
+The \texttt{Description} column may contain location-related hints (e.g., ``Modern American dishes'' and ``Elegant Italian dining'') that are typically too general or vague to be useful, while the \texttt{Reviews} field may offer more specific but noisy references (e.g., ``Best gelato in Vegas'').
+The \texttt{Phone} column, in contrast, encodes reliable geographic signals via area codes, though inconsistencies in formatting can obscure them.
+Determining which attributes and records truly contribute to accurate imputation requires both contextual understanding and selective reasoning.